BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 Recognizing a predator in the forest already requires more than just pattern matching.
 Simple template‑matching reflexes may not work.
 In such complex environments, organisms have to temper their reflexes, plan, and evaluate different action sequences before actualizing one action plan.
-But a much more complex situation arrives if we have to deal with social systems that are beyond our control but which also provides us with the needs for survival.
+But a much more complex situation arrives if we have to deal with social systems that are beyond our control but which also provide us with the needs for survival.

-Tomasello points out that these abilities result from natures inability to build organisms that can cope with everything (reactively) that nature throws at them.
+Tomasello points out that these abilities result from nature's inability to build organisms that can cope with everything (reactively) that nature throws at them.
 Instead, nature can build psychological actors:

->It brings forth organisms that function as feedback control systems persuing goals, selecting profound actions and monitoring the process of acting them out. -- {% cite tomasello:2024 %}
+>It brings forth organisms that function as feedback control systems pursuing goals, selecting profound actions and monitoring the process of acting them out. -- {% cite tomasello:2024 %}

 He also reminds us that the importance of acting is not defined of how *many* things an organism can do but *how* these actions are realized.
 Maybe we can learn from his emphasis when discussing AI systems where the focus is often on the capabilities, i.e. on the "how many things" AI systems can do (better) neglecting the question of *(self-)control* and *agency*.